Barrymoonshine/library/README.md

 ## Library project revisited

-- Enter summary of key learning points when refactoring code to use classes
+- As part of the Classes lesson, this project has been revisted and refactored to use classes rather than object constructors to create objects and organise code.

 ## Key further learning